On vector bundle manifolds with spherically symmetric metrics: Introduction

 In the third chapter we give applications to Hermitian geometry, in the type of Sasaki type metrics and almost complex structures.
 Then we bring again to the front the $\gdois$ spaces of Bryant-Salamon.
 The results we started proving in \cite{Alb2014b} are finally taken to an end.
 They justify completely the previous efforts and the further particular details needed in the proof of a last theorem, which regards the real and complex hyperbolic spaces $\calH^4$ and $\calH_\C^2$, or any other negatively curved Einstein anti-self-dual manifold $M$.
 The theorem says that the disk bundles $D_{r_0,+}M$ contained in $\Lambda^2_+T^*M$ with essentially the Bryant-Salamon integrable $\gdois$ metric $\mg_\phi$, have indeed $\gdois$ holonomy.
 We also compute the holonomy of certain $\gdois$ metrics on $\Lambda^2_\pm T^*M$ for any K3 surface $M$ with the canonical metric.

+The author is very grateful for the remarks and careful reading of the manuscript by an anonymous referee.